Shane O'Leary

 O'Leary qualifies as Canadian through his mother and first represented Canada when he played for their under-20 team at the 2013 Junior World Trophy.
 He began playing for the senior team in 2017 after being called up for trials ahead of the mid-year internationals.

 Early life

-Born in Cork, O'Leary grew up in Tipperary.
+Born in Cork, O'Leary grew up in Ballina, County Tipperary.
 He received his secondary education at the community college in Killaloe.
 In his youth he played for the Scariff rugby team and made the Munster under-18 clubs side while a member there and later moved to Young Munster.
 While at Young Munster, O'Leary was part of the Munster Rugby under-age set up.
 Shane's father Declan is coaching services manager with Coaching Ireland, working with a wide variety of sports.

 Club career

 Grenoble

 Ahead of the 2013–14 season O'Leary moved to French side Grenoble in the Top 14, joining the team's academy.
 O'Leary had previously worked with Grenoble skills coach Mike Prendergast, who gave him his debut at Young Munster.
 Like O'Leary, Predergast was in his first season at the French club.
 O'Leary had also been assisted by Rugby Canada in his move to France, as the union had helped him to distribute information on himself and his availability to clubs around Europe in an attempt to break into professional rugby.
 Prendergast and O'Leary made up part a significant Irish contingent for the team, along with scrum-half James Hart, forwards coach Bernard Jackman and the captain Andrew Farley, an Australian-born former Ireland A player.

 O'Leary impressed in the academy and was handed a debut for the senior side in the 2013–14 European Challenge Cup, coming on as a replacement against Bayonne on 10 October 2013.
 O'Leary made four further appearances, playing in the home and away games with London Wasps and Viadana.
 He was a replacement in all but one of these appearances, starting away to Wasps.